WafeeRahman/ExploreToronto/README.md

 # Explore Toronto

-Explore Toronto is a full-stack web application designed to allow users to post and review spots around the city of Toronto.
+Explore Toronto is a full-stack web application designed to allow users to post and review Posts around the city of Toronto.
 This project is the spiritual successor my previous project **Hang**, featuring a complete overhaul of the frontend from Bootstrap and EJS to a more modern and dynamic stack using React and Material UI.
 This site can be visited at https://exploretoronto-1.onrender.com/

 ## Features

-- **Spot Management**: Users can create, view, and manage spots on an interactive map of Toronto.
+- **Post Management**: Users can create, view, and manage Posts on an interactive map of Toronto.
 - **User Authentication**: Secure user authentication and session management using PassportJS and express-session cookies.
 - **Interactive Mapping**: Integration with Mapbox GL for a responsive and dynamic map interface.
 - **Image Upload**: Users can upload images to enhance their posts, with Cloudinary handling the image storage and processing.
-- **Data Management**: CRUD (Create, Read, Update, Delete) operations are fully implemented, allowing users to interact with spots and reviews seamlessly.
+- **Data Management**: CRUD (Create, Read, Update, Delete) operations are fully implemented, allowing users to interact with Posts and reviews seamlessly.

 ## Tech Stack